 Besides the obvious of professional courtesy, a resignation letter gives you the chance to thank your employer for the opportunity and everything they’ve helped you accomplish or learn.
 Even if you’re not leaving on good terms, it’s still recommended you mention something you enjoyed or appreciated about the job.
 You want to avoid burning bridges at all costs when resigning, you never know when you may need them in the future.

 What to include in your email

-When crafting your email, keep in mind it should be brief.
-It’s not necessary to disclose what your next job is or where you are going.
-It’s okay to leave out details.
-You’ll want to start by stating your title and the date you will be leaving, which typically is the day you included in your two-week’ notice.
+When crafting your email, keep it brief.
+It’s not necessary to disclose what your next job is or where you're going.
+It’s okay to leave out details!
+Start by stating your title and the date you will be leaving, which typically is the day you included in your two-weeks’ notice.
 Including your last day date will give the employer time to find a new employee to fill your role.

 As mentioned above, express your gratitude for the opportunity.
-You don’t need to write an entire essay, just sound sincere.
+You don’t need to write an entire essay, but rather a few sincere sentences.
 It’s a good idea to mention that during your last two weeks on the job, you are willing to train any new employee(s) or create any necessary training materials that will help the next person transition smoothly.
 In closing, if you feel comfortable, leave your personal contact information in case they need to get in contact with you for any reason.